ruanodowd/context-of-code-laptop-app/README.md

 #### Collection Options
 - `--collectors [COLLECTORS...]`: List of collectors to run in format "type:param1=value1,param2=value2"
+  - Special parameter `metric_name` can be used to specify a custom metric name different from the collector name
+  - Example: `battery:metric_name=laptop_battery_level`
 - `--interval INTERVAL`: Interval between collections in seconds (default: 60)
 - `--count COUNT`: Number of collection rounds (0 for infinite) (default: 0)
 - `--dry-run`: Do not send metrics to server, just log them